For Authors / Contributors

 Book Reviews

-The Journal of Public Relations Education publishes reviews of books and software that may be of interest to our readers.
+The Journal of Public Relations Education publishes reviews of books and resources, such as software, that may be of interest to our readers.
 Reviewers will generally be members in good standing within the Public Relations Division of AEJMC and should possess experience through their own research and teaching to offer an insightful evaluation of the work.
-The guidelines below are written for book reviews.
-Individuals who are interested in writing reviews should contact Associate Editor of Book and Resource Reviews Stephanie Mahin (Stephanie_Mahin@kenan-flagler.unc.edu).
+Individuals who are interested in writing reviews should contact the Associate Editor for Book & Resource Reviews Jiun-Yi (Jenny) Tsai at jiun-yi.tsai@nau.edu for further guidance.

 Length: Generally 1,000 -1500 words.